The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 Core Central Region (CCR): It covers Singapore’s central area, including the Downtown Core, Orchard Road, and Sentosa.
 Properties in CCR tend to be the most expensive and prestigious.

-Rest of Central Region (RCR): It comprises areas around the fringes of the CCR and includes popular residential areas One-North, Katong, and Bishan.
-Properties in RCR are more affordable than CCR but still command higher prices than those in the outskirts.
+Rest of Central Region (RCR): It comprises areas around the fringes of the CCR and includes popular residential areas like One-North, Katong, and Bishan.
+Properties in RCR are more affordable than CCR but still command higher prices than those in the suburbs.

 Outside Central Region (OCR): This region covers the rest of Singapore, including suburban and industrial areas like Woodlands, Sengkang, and Jurong.
 Properties in OCR are generally more affordable than those in CCR and RCR, making them attractive to first-time homebuyers and investors.